Specified conditions imposed on inbound travellers who have visited specified high risk places (Cap.599H)

 The hotel list (https://www.coronavirus.gov.hk/pdf/inbound/hotels_en.pdf) is for reference only.
 Accommodation at any hotel in Hong Kong will be acceptable.

-Can I share a hotel room with other members of my family?
+Can I share a hotel room with my family members or friends?

 Yes.
-As long as you and your family members are taking the same flight to Hong Kong, you can share a hotel room with them.
+If you and your family members or friends are taking the same flight to Hong Kong, you can share a hotel room with them.

 If I am arriving at Hong Kong in the night time, can I omit the hotel reservation for the first day?